 We will now run the automatic procedure for cleaning the heartbeats, as described in the introduction tutorials (detection, SSP).
 The results we want to illustrate here are robust enough, the recordings do not need to be processed any further.
 If you want to improve the quality of the data with more manual cleaning (blinks, saccades, movements, bad segments), please refer to the introduction tutorials.

-In Process1, select all the subject rest recordings (task-rest).
+- In Process1, select all the subject rest recordings (all the subjects, excluding sub-emptyroom).

 Select process: Events > Detect heartbeats: ECG, All file, cardiac

 Add process: Artifacts > SSP: Heartbeats: cardiac, MEG, Use existing SSP

 Run, then review the registration and the SSP topographies for all the subjects.
 Make sure that the subjects' heads are well aligned in the MEG, and that the spatial components that are removed are really representative of the cardiac artifact.

 - In Process1, select all the noise recordings (all the recordings in sub-emptyroom).